-The Best 2 Day Rome Itinerary + Tips for A Weekend in Rome [From a Local!]
+2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 2 Day Itinerary Rome - A Weekend in Rome

 Looking for the best things to do in Rome in 2 days?
 You’ve come to the right place.
-I spent 12 years growing up in the Eternal City and have come to know it like the back of my hand.
+I grew up in the Eternal City and have lived there for 12 years, so have come to know it like the back of my hand.

-First off — two days in Rome is not enough to see everything the city has to offer.
-With that said, this unique 2 day Rome itinerary will help you cover all the absolute must-see attractions, plus a few hidden gems that most tourists miss.
+While two days are not quite enough to discover everything the city has to offer, this unique 2 days in Rome itinerary will guide you through the essential must-see attractions and a few hidden gems, so that you can experience the city’s top highlights.

 You might also be interested in:

-🏡 Where to Stay in Rome: The Best Areas + Hotels
+🏡 Where to Stay in Rome: Best Areas + Hotels

-🛵 3 Days in Rome: The Best Rome Itinerary in 2024
+🛵 3 Days in Rome: The Ultimate Itinerary

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.
 You can learn more about this in my disclosure policy.